What Is Remote Patient Monitoring?

 We’ve spoken before about the gaps in America’s healthcare system and its impact on rural communities.
 Many communities across the US do not have easy access to a hospital and relay on local pharmacies or doctors for their healthcare needs.
 Even then, such services can be a significant drive from the most isolated communities.

 Remote Patient Monitoring represents a safety net for such communities, putting them in contact with a healthcare provider without the need for travel.

 Start Your New Career As A Pharmacy Technician Now!

 Northwest Career College is one of the premier pharmacy technician schools in Las Vegas.
 Our course provides our students with the skills and training they need to take advantage of the growing need for pharmacy technicians.

 Our experienced instructors offer online and on-campus classes to accommodate your Las Vegas work and family schedule.
-Once you’ve graduated, we continue to support you, and the commitment of our Career Services Team has led to us having a 100% job placement rate for our pharmacy technician graduates.
 Call us today at (702) 403-1592 to speak to one of our enrollment specialists.

 Pharmacy Technician Program Chair